Scheduling a Learning Power Presentation

 What grade-level presentations are offered virtually?

-To start the 2020-21 school year, grades 3, 5, 6, 8, and High School Nuclear will be offered virtually.
-The plan is to have grades K-12 available.
+All lessons can be delivered virtually.
 Please check with your Education Coordinator for availability.
 Request a Learning Power presentation or e-mail your Education Coordinator.

 How does a virtual presentation differ from face-to-face?